 The everyday objects

 The ice at Lendbreen also contained a number of well-preserved objects from everyday life.
 They are among the most fascinating finds from the site.
-Most of the objects, but not all, are easily recognizable as to their function, as similar objects are still used today or have been used until recently.
+Most of the objects, but not all, are easily recognizable as to their function, as similar objects were in use locally until recently.

-A 70 cm long wooden object, ornamented with geometric patterns, was an enigma to us when it was found.
-It is radiocarbon-dated to c.
+A 70 cm long wooden object, ornamented with geometric patterns, was an enigma to us.
+A radiocarbon sample dates it to c.
 AD 800.
-We put a picture of it on our Facebook page, and it was immediately identified as a distaff by several of our followers interested in historical textiles.
-A distaff is a tool used in spinning.
+We put a picture of it on our Facebook page.
+We immediately received an identification by several of our followers with an interest in historical textiles.
+It is distaff, a tool used in spinning.
 It is designed to hold the unspun fibers, which are wrapped around the distaff.

 Another remarkable find is a wooden whisk, dated to the 11th century AD.
 Such whisks are still in use in Norway today.
 Our whisk is pointed at one end, which is not the normal shape.
 This leads us to believe that it may have served a secondary purpose, such as a tent peg.

-A small and worn iron knife with a handle in birchwood was found in the pass area.
-Knives are also found on hunting sites, so we cannot be sure that it was not lost during reindeer hunting.
+A small and worn iron knife with a handle in birchwood emerged from the ice in the pass area.
+Knives also appear on hunting sites.
+Thus, we cannot be sure whether a reindeer hunter lost it.
 However, the knife is somewhat smaller than other butchering knives we have found.
-In addition, the knife is radiocarbon-dated to the 11thcentury AD, and there are no other hunting finds at Lendbreen from this period.
+In addition, radiocarbon dating places the knife in the 11thcentury AD.
+There are no other hunting finds at Lendbreen from this period.
 The knife was probably lost by a traveler.

 Another artefact that we were originally mystified by was a small wooden object with pointed ends.
 It turned out to be a bit for young animals, mainly goat kids and lambs, to stop them from suckling their mother.
-It was identified by local elders, who used such bits (in juniper) until the 1930s.
+A local, elderly woman identified it.
+She had used such bits (in juniper) in the 1930s.
 Ours is also in juniper, but radiocarbon-dated to the 11th century AD.

 The history of the pass